subscribe to ENR magazine subscribe

-Engineering News-Record wants to explore the future of construction and work, through the lens of science fiction.
-We are asking our readers who invent the future of the industry every day to help us build a collection of new, previously unpublished, short science fiction—or even simply ideas for science fiction—to gaze into the crystal ball of construction's future.
+ENR wants contributing writers to imagine the future of construction through the lens of science fiction.
+We are asking our readers—who invent the future of the industry every day with their ingenuity and innovations—to help us build a collection of new, previously unpublished, short science fiction stories that gaze deep into the crystal ball of construction's future.
+We want stories about people living and working in the construction world of your dreams.

-We will publish the best ideas and stories in an ENR anthology entitled Imagining Construction's Future: Science Fiction from the Readers of Engineering News-Record, in the fall of 2013.
+ENR will publish the best stories in a special section in the magazine entitled Imagining Construction's Future: Engineering News-Record’s Science Fiction Collection, in the fall of 2013.

 We are looking for contributions to the collection that engage the reader, demonstrate insight into the world of construction and show how new, science-based ideas could change in the future of the industry.